NEW SURVEY

 Our mission is for all men to fulfil the White Ribbon Promise to never commit, excuse or remain silent about male violence against women

-We act as a catalyst, encouraging people, and especially men and boys, to individually and collectively take action and change behaviour
+We act as a catalyst, encouraging people, especially men and boys, to individually and collectively take action and change their behaviour

 We don’t do this on our own.